2. User interfaces

 : Definitively delete the checked references.
 There’s no way to recover them if needed.

-Between the files and references, there’s a column with action buttons.
-The actions to perform are related to files:
+Between files and references, there’s a column with action buttons.
+The actions to perform are either related to files or to link files and references.

-- Open the checked files with a text editor (under development)
+- Edit checked files: open files with a text editor (under development)

-: remove the checked files of the workspace and delete them of the disk.
+- Delete checked files: remove the checked files of the workspace and delete them of the disk.
 Actually, there are moved and renamed into the trash of SPPAS.
-To recover a mistaken deleted file, use your OS explorer.- Check/uncheck all files
+To recover a mistaken deleted file, use your OS explorer.

 - Associate the checked roots to the checked references